wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.1.4 =
+- (09 Mar 2010) Removed some extranous code, added option to show username or Twitter name and changed list to ordered list for semantics

 = 1.1.3 =
 - (03 Mar 2010) Minor change where a variable was being over-written but it had no real affect and updated screenshot-2.png